TMJ Disorder Treatments

 Here are some steps you can also try at home to help ease your symptoms:

-- Avoid foods that require excessive chewing (for example, chewing gum)
+- Avoid foods that require excessive chewing (i.e: chewing gum)

 - Apply a cold/hot compress to your jaw (several times a day)